ARTIST STATEMENTS

 35. I am forever obsessed with processes initiated by water and how those processes live within us.

-1. I’m trying to learn what my body does and activates in a space.
+3. I’m trying to learn what my body does and activates in a space.
 To understand the gestures, scenes, images, and potentialities that emerge and how to deal with them, grow their resonance, or get out of their way.

-101. The initial encounter between my collaborators in the studio always serves as the point of departure for core themes and stakes of the project to emerge.
+101. The initial encounter between my collaborators in the studio serves as the point of departure for core themes and stakes of the project to emerge.
 We exchange different sensuous transmissions: to share our unique physicalities, styles of movement, sense memories, and archives of embodied knowledges.

 390. I credit with deep gratitude those artists: including Eiko & Koma, Emily Johnson, Ivana Muller, and Valentina Desideri & Denise Ferreira da Silva, who put our relationality with each other and with the planet at the forefront of their work.